rajiniram5556/livepost-application/README.md

-step13:how we can save the post data how to connect html form to the ts file step14:add new post and using form object send this post to post list page
+step13:how we can save the post data how to connect html form to the ts file step14:add new post and using form object send this post to post list page step15:when ever we clicked on save button automatically we have to redirect post list page